remix-run/remix/.changeset/tender-elephants-kneel.md

 ---

 - Change initial hydration route mismatch from a URL check to a matches check to be resistant to URL inconsistenceis
-  - Also, add loop prevention detection using `sessionStorage`